cloudstateio/samples-java-chat/friends/README.md

 ## Friends service - Java implementation

-This is an implementation of the friends service, which is part of Lightbend Cloudstate Chat sample.
+This is an implementation of the friends service, which is part of Cloudstate Chat sample.

 The user code is written in Java and uses a 100% Java toolchain (no Scala tools needed).